 We currently do not have a facility and are a foster based organization based out of southern Ontario.

-As most of our rescue dogs are not located in Canada, meet and greets are usually not possible.
 If the dog is fostered in Canada you will be able to meet the dog once you are approved to adopt.

 As most of our dogs arrive from the southern states in the USA, many of them remain in the US until they find their Canadian homes.